 Other Info The school has computers for student use as well as free Wi-Fi.
 There are two common areas to hang out before and after class time.
 The school offers a free luggage storage service in case you want to spend a few days or weeks travelling.

 Public transportation is extensive in the city and quite cheap.
-Currently it is about $0.30 for a bus or subway right, making it the go-to choice for most volunteers.
+Currently it is about $0.30 for a bus or subway ride, making it the go-to choice for most volunteers.

 We always recommend to bring clothes for all seasons and to bring layers.
 In the summer (December to February) it can be quite hot while in the winter (May to July) it is much colder.